Abdullah-dev-lab/frontend-javascript/README.md

 How to use namespaces
 How to merge declarations
-How to use an ambient Namespace to import an external library Basic nominal typing with Typescript
+How to use an ambient Namespace to import an external library Basic nominal typing with Typescript.